Brought to You by Roto Street Journal

 I'll come clean: I love upside.
 I'm incredibly addicted to chasing ceilings, knowingly at the expense of a sturdy fantasy team floor.

-Consequently, I have added Upside as a key factor in my 2018 Fantasy Stock Formula.
+Consequently, I have added Upside as a "Bonus" Factor in my 2018 Fantasy Stock Formula.

 When evaluating Upside, we're considering a player's best case statistical output, and how realistic his chances are of hitting this high bar.